Do Acne Scar Treatment Products Work?

 Here’s what my micro-needling copper peptide process looks like.

-- Use a derma-roller or a derma-pen, choosing which is a personal preference as both work to stimulate collagen production and skin healing.
+- At night, use a derma-roller or a derma-pen, choosing which is a personal preference as both work to stimulate collagen production and skin healing.

 If it is your first time you can use a 1 mm, and if not, you can move up to the 1.5 mm which will help you treat deeper scarred areas.